mrakgr/The-Spiral-Language/readme.md

 loop (inl _ -> 0) 0
 ```

-This will never compile for the reason that `f` continually expands its enviroment.
+This will never compile for the reason that `f` continually expands its environment.

 At first it tries to specialize the function for just `inl _ -> 0` -> `int64` -> `int64`.
 The second specialization it tries is `[inl _ -> 0; inl _ -> f() + 1]` -> `int64` -> `int64`.
 During the third it is trying to specialize it for `[inl _ -> 0; inl _ -> f() + 1; inl _ -> f() + 1]` -> `int64` -> `int64`.
 The syntax used here is just for the sake of description.
 The problem is the it is impossible for the compiler to ever terminate on the above program.
 The only way to do it would be to cast the function to the term level and track it as a variable.